microsoft/ResponsibleAIAccelerator/README.md

 ## About this repository
 This repo demonstrates how you can use the Azure Machine Learning [Responsible AI dashboard](https://github.com/microsoft/responsible-ai-toolbox#introducing-responsible-ai-dashboard) to evaluate and debug your machine learning models, to help reduce error and fairness issues in your model predictions and data driven decisions.
-It describes two different demonstration implementations of the dashboard, covering a financial services scenario, a health care scenario, and a higher education scenario.
+It describes three different demonstration implementations of the dashboard, covering a financial services scenario, a health care scenario, and a higher education scenario.

 Understanding your model predictions, resolving errors to ensure trust, and checking for potential fairness issues must be important goals for all AI developers.